Where was The Four Seasons filmed

 In movie

-Scene where The scene where the group stays at the El Conquistador Resort showcases their luxurious vacation experience in Puerto Rico.
+Scene where the group stays at the El Conquistador Resort showcases their luxurious vacation experience in Puerto Rico.
 This high-end destination provides a lavish setting for their interactions, conversations, and the further unfolding of their interpersonal relationships within an opulent environment.

 Real